-Residential and Employment Status of Jersey Residents Jersey residents fall into one of four residential and employment categories:
+Residential and Employment Status of Jersey Residents

+Jersey residents fall into one of four residential and employment categories.

-- Entitled those with 10 or more years' residence (similar to the previous (a) to (h) categories). - Licensed essential employees with less than 10 years' residence requiring immediate housing rights (taking over from the previous (j) category, i.e. skilled workers). - Entitled for work only those with between 5 and 10 years' residence. - Registered those with less than 5 years' residence.
+- Entitled those with 10 or more years' residence (similar to the previous categories). - Licensed essential employees with less than 10 years' residence requiring immediate housing rights (taking over from the previous of skilled workers). - Entitled for Work those with between 5 and 10 years' residence. - Registered those with less than 5 years' residence.